 Applying rounding to base prices to quickly populate country prices

 Rounding can be applied on the dashboard when populating country prices.
-If you know the base price of a product and want to quickly localise its price, in local currencies, across different countries you’ll need to decide how best local prices should be rounded.
-These “bulk” actions can be launched in the Pricing Control Centre section of the dashboard and generally follow the same rules as the rounding strategies described in the below section.
+If you know the base price of a product and want to quickly localize its price in local currencies and across different countries, you’ll need to decide how best local prices should be rounded.
+These “bulk” actions can be launched in the Prices section of the dashboard and generally follow the same rules as the rounding strategies described in the below section.

 Applying rounding strategies to ephemeral prices

 Ephemeral prices are often not well rounded, and need to have rounding applied to them.

 7.4925 after a 25% coupon application.
 To bring

 this price back to looking nice a rounding strategy can be applied to shift it to a nice number like